Henderson Castle (Washington, D.C.): Early years

 After the success of this event, many were eager for an invitation to dine at Henderson Castle, even though Mary made sure to only serve vegetarian cuisine.
 Two years later, the Hendersons hired local architect Thomas Franklin Schneider to design a stable for ten horses and a large wing for servants' quarters.
 The wing was decorated with crenelated battlements, further giving the house a castle-like appearance.
 The cost of construction was around $20,000.
 In 1897, a two-story brick and stone addition with basement was built.
 The architect is unknown, and the cost was around $18,000.

 Inspired by the City Beautiful movement, Mary sought to transform 16th Street and Meridian Hill into a prominent gateway into the nation's capital, similar to the Champs-Élysées in Paris.
 In 1898, there were suggestions the White House was too small, and a larger, grander one should be built.
 Mary worked with architect Paul J. Pelz to design a new executive mansion to be located in present-day Meridian Hill Park, across the street from the castle.
 Congress declined her suggestion.
 Two years later, she worked with architect Franklin W. Smith on another design, which was also rejected by Congress.
 In 1901, a brick garage was added to the castle "wherein to keep a locomobile", later expanded to accommodate four vehicles.
 The following year, the couple hired architects George Oakley Totten Jr. and Laussat R. Rogers to remodel the castle.
 This $8,000 project entailed replacing iron cornices and battlements with stone and replacing the three-story wooden bay portico with stone masonry.
-After purchasing two adjoining lots in 1903 from Mary Ord Preston and James Orme, the total area of their estate on 16th Street was 6 acres (2.4 ha).
+After purchasing two adjoining lots in 1903 from Mary Ord Preston and James Orme, the total area of their estate on 16th Street was 6 acre.